We all know that regular exercise is good for your physical health. Likewise, it boosts your mental health and helps you live better.

 Mental health is essential to your overall well-being.
-It determines how you feel, think, and survive by operating your emotional, psychological, and social well-being.
+It determines how you feel, thinks, and survive by operating your emotional, psychological, and social well-being.
 Moreover, physical and mental health are both keys to overall health.
 For example, when someone has depression, it increases the risk of various types of physical health issues and eventually leads to chronic conditions such as heart disease.
 Similarly, physical conditions can raise the risk of mental illness.

 Considering the role of mental health, it’s vital to guard and maintain your wellness.
 Here are six amazing benefits of exercise on your mental health that improve your overall well-being.

 Boost your brain: heals your mind and body.